histfitter/histfitter/README.md

 make -j4 install
 ```

-HistFitter was originally built and used in the same folder as the source code.
-If you prefer this option, simply go to the source folder and make the build directory there.
-This will treat the source code folder `histfitter` as the install location, creating the /install folder directly there.
+HistFitter was originally built and used in the same directory as the source code.
+If you prefer this option, simply go to the source directory and make the build directory there.
+This will treat the source code directory `histfitter` as the install location, creating the `install` directory directly there.
 ```
 cd histfitter
 mkdir build